centrexity/hipstur/README.md

 | Crossfade                      |         |     |       |     |         |       |
 | System Tray Menu               | ✅      | ✅  | ✅    | ✅  | ✅      | ✅    |

+July 15 2022 - Fixed a bit of server stability issues that was plaguing progress.
+Work can resume on the client side.

 ## Future thoughts
 I got a bit side tracked working on a future version of this not in flutter but that is so far out.
 I will be working on this version from here on.
 Gotta walk before I run or something like that :)